notiflix/notiflix.github.io/src/_database/pages/confirm.md

   routeId: CONFIRM
   lastModifiedDate: '2021-10-03' # YYYY-MM-DD
   title: Confirm | Notiflix
-  description: 'Notiflix Confirm module can be used to show non-blocking prompt boxes.
-This module includes 2 types of prompts: "Show" and "Ask".
-An additional question can be asked as well within the prompt box if using the "Ask" one.'
+  description: 'Notiflix Confirm module can be used to show non-blocking confirm/prompt boxes.
+This module includes 3 types of confirm/prompt: "Show", "Ask", and "Prompt".
+An additional question can be asked within the prompt box if using the "Ask" and/or "Prompt" ones unlike the "Show" one.'
   robots: index, follow, noodp, noydir
   ogImage: null
   themeColor: null